fznhq/whatsapp-web-reply-bot/README.md

 # Status
 Working on:
 - Whatsapp and Whatsapp Bussiness
-- Private Chat And Group Chat
+- Personal Chat And Group Chat

 # How To Use It ?
 1. Open `Chrome / Firefox`, then visit `web.whatsapp.com`